jbossiere/Gradient/README.md

 ## Overview

 **Gradient** is a crowdsourced street-parking finder built for iOS.
-It is based on data collected from the city of Seattle's parking meters, and bolstered by parking ratings from users.
+Predictions on parking availability are shown through color-highlighted streets on the map, and drivers help each other by rating the availabillity.
+It is based on the city of Seattle's civic parking records and supported by real-time user feedback to provide reliable, dynamic predictions on parking.

-It is being designed and built as part of the 2017 senior capstone for Informatics at the University of Washington, Seattle.
+It was designed and built as part of the 2017 senior capstone for Informatics at the University of Washington, Seattle.

+**NOTE: This is a proof-of-concept application and there are still parts that are not completely functional.
+As of June 2017, our capstone has ended and we do not plan to further build out the functionality.**

 ## Technology Used
-Include decisions we made, including why you chose the stack you did
+Include decisions we made, including why you chose the stack you did **Front-end platform:** iOS/Swift
+⋅⋅* iOS is well supported and has many built-in functionalities we could use ⋅⋅* A team member had experience developing in Swift which made getting started on development smoother

+**Back-end platform:** Amazon Web Services (AWS)

 ## Functionality Walkthrough